dtomic28/Sandbox/README.md

 hello my name is Danijel Tomić.
 I am 15 years old about to be 16 on the 28. of october 2020.
 I want to have big succses with priograming so i am learning essential developer tools like git.
 That is why i am testing this.
+"WABAABBABABABABAB"